 With a high degree of marketplace diversity, exacting test requirements, and lofty reliability expectations, LMR testing can quickly become a complicated and challenging undertaking.
 Signal generators, spectrum analyzers, power meters, frequency counters, computers, and sensors must be interconnected and configured appropriately to constitute an accurate and repeatable communications test set.
 This can become a long and arduous process, prone to hardware compatibility issues, setup errors, operator-to-operator variation, and inordinate test and reporting times.

-Technical resource constraints can further exacerbate these challenges as electronics industry expansion continues to place an unprecedented strain on the radio frequency talent pool.
-The high demand for specialized RF technicians with experience in test equipment operation, analog troubleshooting, tuning, and repair continues to rise even as career RF professionals retire and newly trained technicians gain practical PMR test experience.
+Technical resource constraints can further worsen these challenges as electronics industry expansion continues to place an unprecedented strain on the radio frequency talent pool.
+The high demand for specialized and thoroughly experienced RF technicians continues to rise even as career RF professionals retire and newly trained technicians gain practical PMR test experience.

 - Benefits of Using a VIAVI Test Set

 Many of the native challenges to LMR test and maintenance practices are addressed through the automation available in an advanced radio communication test set.
 The consolidation of equipment into one integrated, and intuitive form factor also alleviates test pains.

 Automated programs eliminate opportunities for errors and make it possible to meet the exacting test specifications of each land mobile radio manufacturer with minimized setup and greatly reduced cycle times.
 This high degree of repeatability is extremely valuable for maintaining consistency and minimizing any deviation in test results between technicians.

 - What Land Mobile Radio Brands Does VIAVI Test?